Specle Colour is:

 All of your InDesign documents will now have the working space you set assigned to the document by default.
 You do not need to modify any settings.
 Please note that old documents may still have previous profiles assigned to them, so ensure that you check this when working with older files.

-2. Download the PDF Preset SpeclePDFX4, and install by clicking File>Adobe PDF Preset>Load in InDesign.
+2. Download the PDF Preset SpeclePDFX4, and install by clicking File>Adobe PDF Preset>Define>Load in InDesign.

-Using the PDF preset SpeclePDFX4 also ensures that Use Document Bleed Settings is ticked, as this will not be ticked by default.
-This will use the document bleed settings you have set up in the InDesign document, under File>Document Setup.
+Using the PDF preset SpeclePDFX4 when exporting, sets the Destination to Coated FOGRA39, or ISO Coated v2 if you have installed this.
+Use Document Bleed Settings will also be ticked, using the bleed settings you have set up in the InDesign document, under File>Document Setup.